Skip to main content

 Enchiladas Salvadoreñas

-Unlike Mexican enchiladas, these are crispy tortillas topped with ground meat, tomato sauce, and a hard-boiled egg.
-They are not typically rolled or filled.
+Nothing like the Mexican kind.
+These are crisp flat tortillas topped with ground meat, tomato sauce, and a slice of hard-boiled egg, served open rather than rolled or filled.

 Tamales Salvadoreños